HumBug-Mosquito/HumBugDB/README.md

 By Ivan Kiskin.
 Contact `ivankiskin1@gmail.com` for enquiries or suggestions.

-## `devel` branch
-This branch includes the latest updates, as logged in `changelog.txt` compared to `master`. @reviewers: if you would like to exactly match settings used for the dataset paper on submission, please checkout `master` and the `v1.0` pre-release tag, which include the exact code, plots, and model objects.

 ## General use instructions
 This code is complementary to the paper: *"HumBugDB: a large-scale acoustic mosquito dataset"* [currently under review](https://neurips.cc/Conferences/2021/CallForDatasetsBenchmarks#:~:text=NeurIPS%202021%20Datasets%20and%20Benchmarks,how%20to%20improve%20dataset%20development.), and the dataset on [Zenodo](https://zenodo.org/record/4904800).